ianmann56/AutoBiz/README.md

 ## Dependency Inversion First
 AutoBiz inverts the direction of dependency for the business objects.
 Business objects will not be responsible for constructing framework constructs as is the case when your controllers are forced to do things like inherit from a base controller class.
 Instead, dependencies are passed into your business layer in the form of interfaces so as to allow for mocking or other changings of implementations.

+# Is This Framework for Me?

+This framework may not fit your needs if:

+* You intend on leveraging your platform framework's features as much as possible.
+    This framework abstracts the API out which means you'll lose much of the customization of your platform.
+If you intend on heavily utilizing utilities of things like controllers and such, you may find that this framework will not help you.
+It won't get in your way, it just won't help you much either.
+* Your team does not have freedom to design the API how you want.
+    If things like the URLs and request formats are given to you instead of you designing them how you feel best, this framework will not be of help to you.